 In Pakistan, gender equality is a multifaceted issue shaped by cultural traditions, legal advancements, and social norms.
 The Constitution provides a foundation for gender equality by guaranteeing non-discrimination and equal protection for all.
-This is further supported by specific laws aimed at combating discrimination and safeguarding women's rights (Usman, Muhammad & Kanwel, Sidra & Khan, Muhammad Imran & Khan, & Asif, 2021).
+This is further supported by specific laws aimed at combating discrimination and safeguarding women's rights (Usman et al., 2021).
 To effectively address the impact of climate change on maternal health, it is essential to enhance and enforce existing laws such as the Pakistan Environmental Protection Act and the Reproductive and Healthcare Rights Act with gender-sensitive provisions.
 Climate change impacts and responses are not gender-neutral; integrating gender considerations is crucial for achieving equality, reducing poverty, and ensuring effective climate action.
 Additionally, national climate policies should include gender-focused language to prioritize women's health.
 Key principles for development policies include: